Transform Tools

 Free Rotation

-The digiKam Free Rotation is a tool for image rotation by any arbitrary angle.
+The digiKam Free Rotation tool can rotate an image by any arbitrary angle.

 Rotate your image by using the Angle slider (value in degrees).
-Press to Reset Values for reset the slider to zero.
-A rotating effect preview is available on the right side of the dialog.
+Press Reset Values to reset the slider to zero.
+The preview area shows the effect of the rotation.
 The new target image dimensions in pixels are shown.

 For better orientation, the Free Rotation tool provides a vertical and horizontal guide.
-Move the mouse cursor under image preview to display the dashed line guide.
-Move the cursor to an supposedly vertical or horizontal feature in the image like the sea or a building border and press the left mouse button for freeze the dashed lines position.
-Now, adjust the angle accordingly with the guide.
+Move the mouse cursor over the image preview to display the dashed line guide.
+Move the cursor to any vertical or horizontal feature in the image like the sea or a building edge and press the left mouse button to freeze the position of the dashed lines.
+Now, adjust the angle to match the guide.

 Warning

 After rotating the image, you often find that things are better but not quite perfect.
 One solution is to rotate a bit more, but there is a disadvantage to that approach.
 Each time you rotate an image, because the rotated pixels don’t line up precisely with the original pixels, the image inevitably gets blurred a little bit.
 For a single rotation, the amount of blurring is quite small, but two rotations cause twice as much blurring as one, and there is no reason to blur things more than you have to.
-Sure, the guide tool available in the Free Rotation preview can help you to apply correctly at the first time an angle adjustment to an image.
+So use the guide tool available in the Free Rotation preview to help you to get the correct rotation angle before applying the rotation.

 The digiKam Image Editor Free Rotation Tool